Report: Raiders could play games in El Paso in 2020

 In case the project is not completed in time for the start of the 2020 season, Forbes’ Kurt Badenhausen reported that the Raiders are looking into other potential stadiums to play some of their 2020 schedule.

-The three places mentioned: Sam Boyd Stadium, the former home of UNLV football; the Alamodome in San Antonio; and the Sun Bowl in El Paso.
+The three places mentioned: Sam Boyd Stadium, the former home of UNLV football; the Alamodome in San Antonio; and Sun Bowl Stadium in El Paso.

 The Raiders appear to be eying Sam Boyd Stadium in Las Vegas more than the other two options, simply because it is in Las Vegas and would likely be the easiest to iron out the details.